 The Starter plan costs $3.97/mo and includes up to 50 FlyPlates.
 The Growth plan costs $9.97/mo and includes unlimited FlyPlates.

 A sales manager, you can use our sales FlyPlates for

 - Referral messages

 - Cold outreach

-We briefly explained what sales managers do and how they impact the sales team results.
-We also reviewed some critical sales statistics to show that sales managers recognize automation as a solution for increasing productivity and efficiency.
+We briefly explained what a sales manager can do to analyze sales statistics and how they impact the sales team’s results.
+We also reviewed some critical sales statistics to show that sales managers recognize automation as a solution for increasing productivity and efficiency in sales techniques.

-We finally explained what FlyMSG is and how you can use our digital writing assistant to optimize sales content creation and increase your team’s productivity, helping sales reps save 20+ hours per month and spend time on high-priority tasks.
+We finally explained what FlyMSG is and how a sales manager can use our digital writing assistant to optimize sales content creation and increase their team’s productivity, helping sales reps save 20+ hours per month and spend time on high-priority tasks.

 To start typing less and selling more, create your free FlyMSG account today.